 If you suffer from other health issues besides back pain, being low in magnesium could be intensifying the problem even more.
 Below are 16 diseases low magnesium levels can aggravate:

 ■ Liver Disease

 ■ Raynaud’s Syndrome

-There are three main sources of magnesium.
-You can get magnesium in an oil, pill form or from the food you eat.
+They’re four main sources of magnesium.
+You can get it in an oil, liquid, pill form or from the food you eat.

 Be careful what type of Magnesium you take.
 Many people have problems absorbing some forms.
 Some types of Magnesium can even cause diarrhea.

 I always use the spray.
 That way I don’t have to worry about taking too much.
 Your skin usually doesn’t absorb more than it requires.

 It’s rapidly absorbed by the skin & more bioavailable because it bypasses the digestive system & kidneys.
 Because Magnesium supplements pass through the kidneys, only 20-55% is absorbed by your body.

 The good thing about liquid magnesium spray is, it would be next to impossible to take too much.
 The skin usually absorbs just the amount it needs.

 If you’re thinking about purchasing the spray, make sure you look for one with the following 5 ingredients on its label: